spacetelescope/jwst/docs/jwst/background/description.rst

  * Sum in quadrature the ERR arrays of all background exposures, clipping the same input values as determined for the SCI arrays, and convert the result to an uncertainty in the mean
- * Combine the DQ arrays of all background exposures using a bit-wise OR operation
+ * Combine the DQ arrays of all background exposures using a bitwise OR operation

 The average background exposure is then subtracted from the target exposure.